About Us

 Ken Clark

-Ken Clark is a member of the firm's Intellectual Property and Litigation & Dispute Resolution groups.
+Ken Clark is a member of the firm's Intellectual Property and Litigation & Dispute Resolution Groups.
 Ken’s practice focuses primarily on intellectual property law enforcement, including copyright, patents and trademarks and related areas such as Internet law.
 Ken litigates copyright, patent and trademark disputes and has a particular interest in mass copyright enforcement.
 He has appeared at the Supreme Court of Canada and at all levels of the Federal Court.
 On the solicitor side, Ken’s practice includes trademark prosecution, intellectual property licensing and assistance with strategic IP planning for new and existing businesses.
 Ken is certified by the LSO as a Certified Specialist in Intellectual Property (Patents, copyright and trademark) and is a registered trademark agent.

 -